 Four Ways to Have a More Frugal Holiday Season

-Going out to do things can break the frugal bank, Y’all.
+Going out to do things can break the bank, Y’all.
 But that doesn’t mean we don’t go out with our family during the holidays!
-One of our most favorite things to do is dollar bowling night.
+One of our most favorite things to do is dollar bowling night, and this will come in handy while attempting a frugal holiday season.
 One of our local bowling allies has Dollar Bowling Night Mondays and Thursday.
 That means you pay $1 for each pair of shoes and $1 per game, per person.
 When you have 11 people in town and want something to do, that provides a pretty cheap activity (and kills time!).
 Look up your local allies and see what promotions they offer.

 Both of our families have a holiday tradition of going to see a movie.
 I can’t remember the last time we went to a “regular” theater but I very clearly remember the prices and they were upwards of triple what we pay at the smaller theater we go to.
 Here’s the pricing on this Touchstar Cinema theater:

 $4.00 Matinees (before 6 pm)

 $4.00 Children, Seniors, Students, Military

 Cheap, Cheap, CHEAP!
 These Touchstar Cinema theaters also have electric reclining chairs equipped with a swing-in-front tray for your snack and drink, most have a large food menu (with beer and wine!), and some of them will even deliver the food right to your seat.
 For a large family movie night at a regular theater, you pay a minimum of $10 per ticket and that adds up mighty quick.
 I bet you have a Touchstar Cinema in your area or something like it, so I’d definitely say check it out.